 Wheelchair Van Problems You Can Avoid

-Wheelchair Van Tips
+Wheelchair Van Maintenance Tips From a Handicap Vehicle Expert

-4. Damage from Accidents- If they have an accident, I tell all of my customers, "CALL ME FIRST!" because I know what should and, most importantly, what should not be repaired after a collision.
+If they have an accident, I tell all of my customers, "CALL ME FIRST!" because I know what should and, most importantly, what should not be repaired after a collision.
 As a NMEDA/QAP-certified dealer, I rely on my 24-hour service for both mobility emergencies as well as any unfortunate accidents that may occur.
 I've spent hours un-doing what an uneducated appraiser has offered as payment on a van because they didn't know its true value or the protocol for repairs.

-5.Cleanliness- Simple as it seems, keeping a wheelchair accessible vehicle clean prevents a lot of debris from getting dragged into door tracks, lift barriers and motors.
+Simple as it seems, keeping a wheelchair accessible vehicle clean prevents a lot of debris from getting dragged into door tracks, lift barriers and motors.
 This is the cause of a major part of our daily repairs.

 So, take this advice from someone who knows the damage these mistakes can make (not to mention the money and independence they cost).
 If you've seen any other critical mistakes, please share them!